charlotte-lefevre/TM_tradeoffs_SDP/Cost_eval/README.md

 # Aim
 This project aims at computing time-memory trade-offs costs for ternary syndrome decoding in \f$F_3\f$ with large weight.
 The most efficient state-to-the-art algorithms use a framework called PGE+SS framework.
 In the latter, the most expansive part is due to a step called SubsetSum step.
-Here we aim at computing the Time/Memory cost of a pallet of birthday-based algorithms to solve the Subset Sum step We aim at providing a pallet of algorithms, each one presenting a different trade-off Everything here has been created with Wave signature scheme in mind, so only the most interesting tarde offs in wave signature scheme case are exhibited <br />
+Here we aim at computing the Time/Memory cost of a range of birthday-based algorithms to solve the Subset Sum step We aim at providing a pallet of algorithms, each one presenting a different trade-off Everything here has been created with Wave signature scheme in mind, so only the most interesting tarde offs in wave signature scheme case are exhibited <br />
 **Warning** There is No implementation of any algorithm here, the aim here is just to compute asymptotic cost of algorithms to help the user to select his prefered trade off.